mapprotocol/docs/map-protocol/validator/Validator.md

 # What is a Validator?

 Map’s consensus protocol is performed by nodes that are selected as validators.
 There is a maximum cap on the number of active validators that can be changed by governance proposal, which is currently set at 100 validators.
-The active validator set is determined via the proof-of-stake process and is updated at the end of each epoch, a fixed period of approximately one day.
+The active validator set is determined via the proof-of-stake process and is updated at the end of each epoch, a fixed period of approximately 3 days.

 # Registration